Yumeansfish/AVAS/README.md

 ## Amazon S3 sign up and bucket creation
 - Go to website https://aws.amazon.com/cn/s3/
 - click sign up and finish the signing up

+- S3 part
 - sign in and search S3
 - create a new bucket
 - go to permission of the bucket
+- to make sure appscript can get the link of the video
 - finish the storing strategy of the bucket,a example can be:
 ```
   {